3DUI/testing-interface/documentation/discrete.md

 - Try using the Arcball controller to get the model roughly where you want it.
 Then, use the sliders to position it accurately.
 - Try positioning the model one axis at a time, using each slider in turn.

+## What's next

+You will now start 3 minutes of training for the Discrete controller.
+After that, you will start the evaluation of the controller.